their passion and shared effort to excel in Medicine

 With years of therapy, he understood two fundamental things.
 First, understand that no matter how much effort is made with a patient, “this is not always enough, and the only way to cope is to have a calm soul to do everything possible.”
 And second, reinforcing empathy with the family, accompanying them during the nervousness of intensive care and also when a life shuts down and the pain grows in the waiting room.

-“Accompanying the family that suffers for a loved one is also the role of a doctor,” Oliva said about the importance of containing and transmitting the information adequately.
+“Accompanying the family that suffers for a loved one is also the role of a doctor,” Oliva said regarding the importance of containing and transmitting the information adequately.
 “One has to speak as a doctor but also as if the person admitted was a relative of ours,” she said, who knows better than anyone what it is like to crave news from a doctor in a waiting room.

 Even with those scars on her back, Alejandra’s relationship with medicine also has happy moments, which go beyond promotions, postgraduate degrees and public recognition.
 Every Christmas, every Doctor’s Day, she receives dozens of messages from patients she may have treated many years ago, but who don’t want to forget the moment she saved their lives.
 “They visit me at the Imaging Clinic or they yell ‘doctor’ at me on the street,” she said, and a smile transpired in her voice.